NewFronts publishers see an opening with recent YouTube, Facebook ad crises - Digiday

 Other NewFronts presenters said they would, in some way, highlight the advertiser-friendly aspects of their media presence.
 The New York Times, for instance, plans to address brand safety directly during its May 1 presentation.

 “For us, [risky content is] not a concern; it’s so counter to what we do,” said David Grant, president of PopSugar Studios.
-“We come from a positive place, and we won’t take it for granted that our brand is brand-safe.”
+“We come from a positive place, and we take it for granted that our brand is brand-safe.”

 Digiday Publishing Summit